 Doctor of Public Health (DrPH)

 As an experienced public health practitioner and student in SPH’s DrPH program, you’ll get the advanced training and credentials you need to move into a leadership position, whatever your specialty area within public health.
-In this practice-oriented, interdepartmental program, you’ll learn to develop, implement, and evaluate national and international public health programs and policies.
+In this practice-oriented, interdepartmental program, you’ll learn to develop, implement, and evaluate national and global public health programs and policies.
 With a DrPH, the highest professional degree in the field, you can take your career to the next level and beyond.

 The Doctor of Public Health (DrPH) in Leadership, Management, and Policy* degree program is an interdepartmental offering intended for experienced public health professionals who seek advanced training for leadership positions in public health.
 The DrPH is the highest professional degree in public health.
 This practice-oriented degree program will train public health professionals to develop, implement, and evaluate public health programs and policies nationally and internationally.
 A fulltime DrPH student with a master’s degree prior to admission will be allowed a maximum of 5 years from matriculation to graduation to complete the degree program; all part-time students will be allowed a maximum of 7 years.
 For more information, please contact the Doctoral Education Program Manager, Sebastian T. Bach, at firstname.lastname@example.org.

-*Please note that, beginning in Fall 2013, the DrPH Program will no longer offer concentrations in International Health, Maternal and Child Health, and Social and Behavioral Sciences.
+*Please note that, beginning in Fall 2013, the DrPH Program will no longer offer concentrations in Global Health, Maternal and Child Health, and Social and Behavioral Sciences.
 Instead, this doctoral degree will be offered as a schoolwide, interdisciplinary program that will allow students to pursue their individual interests in public health while drawing upon the scholarship and expertise of all BUSPH’s academic departments.

 - Implement strategic planning processes